 - Foam expands instantly

-- Requires PPE due to fumes
+- Requires protective gear due to fumes

-- Cure time: a few hours to a day
+- Cures in a few hours

 Spray Foam Insulation Cost vs Injection Foam Cost